How to Choose a WordPress Plugin

 In this post we cover how to make good WordPress plugin decisions from a dizzying array of choices.

-The WordPress plugin directory is home to more than 40,000 plugins.
+The WordPress plugin directory is home to nearly 60,000 plugins.
 A quick Google search turns up thousands more premium and proprietary plugins not listed in the directory.
 The sheer volume of choices can be a blessing and a curse for site admins.

 Choosing a quality, well-coded plugin that is being actively maintained is important for the security of a site.
 Poorly-coded plugins may introduce vulnerabilities that hackers and spammers can exploit.
 Choosing well-coded plugins that follow WordPress standards significantly reduces the likelihood that this will happen.

 WordPress Plugin Quality

 Recently, I needed to put a list of upcoming events on a website.
 I figured that there’s probably already a WordPress plugin that lets me do that.
 I searched the WordPress plugin directory for “events” and… over 1,000 results.
 How do I narrow down from over 1,000 choices to find the right one?

 If you’re not a developer, you may not know how to evaluate how well a plugin is coded.
 A good place to start is looking at the plugin’s page in the WordPress plugin directory.
 The right column provides helpful information: the number of active installs, the last time the plugin was updated, its rating, the number of support threads resolved in the last two months, and a compatibility checker.

 I usually look for plugins with a higher number of installs.
 Popular plugins are likelier to have a solid feature set.
 They’ve had more time in the wild for users to find and report bugs in a wider range of environments.
 Unless a plugin is new, low adoption may indicate that it has limitations or problems.
 Often this will also correlate to poor user ratings.
 I usually only use plugins with a 4-star rating or higher, unless options are limited or the site has a highly specialized functionality requirement.